mohnbroetchen2/AniShare/doc/index.rst

     :width: 99%

 At the moment, the software/database is geared towards handling of mice, however, it can be adjusted to handle any kind of research animal.
+AniShare is not connected to `PyRat` or `Tick@lab`.
+The official changes (e.g. new ownership must be applied in `PyRat` or `Tick@lab` separately by the responsible person, in communication with the animal care takers).

 This documentation can also be downloaded as pdf file: `Anishare Documentation <https://anishare.leibniz-fli.de/static/doc/anishare_documentation.pdf>`_

 Contact
 -------

-Technical and application support: Fabian Monheim, fabian.monheim@leibniz-fli.de, 03641-65-6872
+Technical and application support: Fabian Monheim (CF Scientific IT), fabian.monheim@leibniz-fli.de, 03641-65-6872

-Content support: mouse@leibniz-fli.de, fish@leibniz-fli.de
+Content support: Animal Facility and Animal Welfare Officer

 Sitemap
 -------